e-myer/steam-deck-configurator/README.md

 ## Configuration

-To edit the default tasks, edit the configure_deck.sh and change the "on" and "off" texts in the "options" array
+To edit the default tasks, edit the configure_deck.sh file and change the "on" and "off" texts in the "options" array

 ## General Steam Deck Notes